Holographic Renyi entropies from hyperbolic black holes with scalar hair: Holographic R e nyi entropies from hyperbolic AdS black holes

 Other thermodynamic quantities are

 from which we can verify the phase transitions and the R\'{e}nyi entropy inequalities as in section~\ref{sec:ads4-renyi}.

 Similar to the discussion in AdS$_4$ cases, \eqref{eq:ads5-rh-T} shows that there may be two solutions of black holes at a given temperature: $r_{h,+}$ is real when $0\leq \alpha < 4/\sqrt{6}$, while $r_{h,-}$ is real when $\alpha > 2/\sqrt{6}$.
-The temperature can reach zero when $0 \leq \alpha \leq 2/\sqrt{6}$ or $\alpha \geq 4/\sqrt{6}$, while there is a minimum temperature when $2/\sqrt{6}<\alpha<4/\sqrt{6}$:
+The temperature can reach zero when $0 \leq \alpha \leq 2/\sqrt{6}$ or $\alpha \geq 4/\sqrt{6}$, while there is a minimum temperature when $2/\sqrt{6}<\alpha<4/\sqrt{6}$,

-where a zeroth-order phase transition from hairy black holes to the SAdS black hole occurs.
+at which a zeroth-order phase transition from hairy black holes to the SAdS black hole occurs.
 The maximum value of $T_\text{m}$ is $T_0=1/2\pi L$ in the case $\alpha=2/\sqrt{3}$.
 Besides, there is a third-order phase transition from the SAdS hole to hairy black holes at $T=T_0$ for any $\alpha \neq 2/\sqrt{3}$.